airo-ugent/airo-models/README.md

 ## Modeling conventions
 The standard convention we follow is X+ forward, Z+ up.

-For cameras, we follow Z+ forward, X+ right.
+For cameras, we follow Z+ forward through the eye of the camera, X+ right.
 The origin of the camera is at the center of the (left) lens.
 Left is defined egocentric of the camera (i.e. looking out of the eyes of the camera).

-For grippers, we follow

-Default frames are
+For grippers, we follow Z+ pointing outwards from the fingers and X in the direction in which the parallel gripper closes its fingers.
+The origin of the gripper (`base_link`) is at the mounting point of its base.

 ## Development
 ### Local installation